egolightly81/ISYS3004_Emerald_Golightly_Portfolio/README.md

 ## Description

 My website is called Emerald Golightly Portfolio Website, it is a static website designed to showcase skills, projects, and a biography.
-It includes sections for an about me biography, a list of projects, and a contact form for visitors to reach out.
+It includes sections for an about me biography, a list of projects, and a contact form for visitors to reach out.HTML 5, JavaScript and CSS languages have been used for the front end development of my website.Bestpractices that have been followed are seperation of concerns, to ensure version controls can be isolated throguhout the build.
+HTML 5, JavaScript and CSS languages have been used for the front end development of this website.<br>
+Workflow practices have been followed such as, seperation of concerns, to clean application and issues can be isolated throguhout the build.
+Robust testing and debugging has been applied through iterative version control to deploy the website with an error free final outcome
+All material has been referenced in the README.md repository in Github.
+The website has been validated according to WS3 HTML Syntax guidelines The report yeilded 0 errors.

 ## Files Included